ben-denham/labtech/README.md

 </div>

-Labtech makes it easy to define multi-step experiment pipelines and run them with maximal parallelism and result caching:
+Labtech makes it easy to define multi-step pipelines with permutations of configuration parameters and run them with maximal parallelism and result caching:

 * **Defining tasks is simple**; write a class with a single `run()` method and parameters as dataclass-style attributes.
-* **Flexible experiment configuration**; simply create task objects for all of your parameter permutations.
+* **Flexible configuration**; simply create task objects for all of your parameter permutations.
 * **Handles pipelines of tasks**; any task parameter that is itself a task will be executed first and make its result available to its dependent task(s).